AmberleeQT/server-FED2303/README.md

 - Connection Settings > Authentication - Enter password
 - Click [ Test Connection ... ] > fix errors, else click [Finish]
 - You should now see `localhost - localhost:3306` in your Database Navigator
+- Expand localhost > Databases
+- Right click Databases folder - [ Create New Database ]
+- Name that database `fed_2303` or something similar
+- Yay!
+You've created a database
+- Note that the `Tables` folder is empty

+## Begin Coding!

+41. Things to install